Soft Sculpture Plague Rats

 I having been dabbling in art my entire life as my mother was trained as a graphic artist, specializing in poster design.
 I have been working in fabric for more than 40 years (yes, I was a wee babe when I started!)

 I started small with local weekend shows and then took the leap and was accepted to the Texas Renaissance Festival in 1982.
 Other than a one year hiatus in 2004 due to a flood, the rats have been there ever since.
-I made cameo appearances the first two years of the Oklahoma Renaissance Festival at the Castle in Muskogee, OK and resumed attending there full time again in 2019, as well as the Ringling Medieval Fair in Sarasota Florida.
-I was at Scarbourough Fair for one year but at the time, the traveling schedule was too hectic for my mundane schedule.
-I have been attending the Norman Medieval Faire in Norman Oklahoma the last 7 years.
+I made cameo appearances the first two years of the Oklahoma Renaissance Festival at the Castle in Muskogee, OK and resumed attending there full time again in 2019.
+(The Queen and the Castle Steward have allowed the rats to take over the Castle!).
+I have been attending the Norman Medieval Faire in Norman Oklahoma since 2000.
 Check out my updated calendar for current event schedule and stay tuned as I may be adding more!

 I built a ship cart many years ago to take the rats on the road, and it’s name was the Highland Rat.
 People assumed that was me and the name stuck!
 When the ship foundered in the bayous of Houston, the name migrated to the business.